 Important note: It is against the law to travel by airliner with rocket motors in your luggage.
-We will have a motor vendor available on site at the finals for teams who fly in, and will provide information on how to advance-order fly-off motors from the Finals vendor for onsite delivery.
+We will provide information on how to advance-order fly-off motors for onsite delivery.

 Section 7.
 QUALIFYING AND PRACTICE FLIGHTS.

 Practice-fly early and often.
 Only by test-flying can you master the skills of recovery system deployment, egg cushioning, and overall flight reliability and repeatability needed for success.